mvarga1989/mvarga1989/README.md

 I am actively involved in research and development (R&D) and consultancy projects as the principal or assisting researcher.
 Additionally, I perform expert and target-specific lecturing, training and capacity building for professionals coming from different fields and backgrounds.

 Interested in collaborating with me?
-[Feel free to reach out!](mailto:mvarga1989@gmail.com?Subject=Project%20collaboration%20inquiry)
+[Reach out via :e-mail:](mailto:mvarga1989@gmail.com?Subject=Project%20collaboration%20inquiry)

 ### Supervising students and researchers